Nkovaturient/AstroFi/README.md

 ## Contributing 🤝
-- contributions are welcomed wholeheartedly.
+- Contributions are welcomed wholeheartedly.
 To get started:

 - Fork the repository.
 - Create a new branch (git checkout -b feature/your-feature).